MarkQi2002/ARM_Minesweeper/README.md

 Created By: Mark Qi and Zihui Lu <br />
 Professor: Jonathan Rose <br />

-## Game Description
-- Minesweeper is a singl-player puzzle video game.
-The objective is to clear a rectangular board containing hidden "mines" without detonating any of them.
-The player will gain hint regarding the location of the mines from the number of neighbouring mines in each field. <br />
-- Microsoft Minesweeper was included in the standard install of Windows 3.1 in 1992. <br />

 ## Project Description
 - ARM_Mineweeper is the final project for ECE 243 Winter 2022 at University of Toronto worth 5.6% of the total mark. <br />
 - Using C as the predominant language to code the game and implemented on the DE1-SoC board. <br />